 I do not raise the questions or point the finger to undermine anything, I raise the questions to bring us closer to defining the God within each of us.
 We need to continue to have open hearts and recognize our potential for God and spiritual life.
 The doctrine we hold as truth DO need to change with time.
 Original sin, evil, heaven and hell, etc. are all concepts.
 We might need to rethink, even redefine them in the next century to liberate ourselves from a more primitive time in our human evolution.
 Science, art, medicine and the four seasons all change, why not the doctrines about the divinity of humanity.

-In 1950, one hundred years later, Mary, Miraculously Conceived was again theologically challenged.
+In 1950, one hundred years later, Mary, Miraculously Conceived was again challenged theologically.
 Her divinity and death needed clarification.
-The theological problem arose from where does divine flesh go when it dies?
+There is a theological problem that arose from asking where does divine flesh goes when it dies?
 Christ disappeared out of the tomb.
 He was divine and immaculately conceived.
 Mary’s Immaculate body had to go somewhere at her death.
-It was decided Mary did not die but rather “slept”, and afterwards her holy body was taken up to heaven with Christ.
+Mary did not die but rather “slept”, and afterwards her holy body was taken up to heaven with Christ.
 Roman Catholic Article of Faith made 1950.
 The Church institution needed an example of undefiled sexuality, divine meekness, perfected womanhood; they found it in the Virgin Mary.